FBI launches task force targeting anti-Tesla ‘domestic terrorism’ - Local News 8

 Here are some of the notable recent incidents involving Tesla vehicles and facilities:

-- Las Vegas, March 18: Surveillance video at a car repair shop showed a person dressed in black shooting at Tesla cars and igniting two of them with Molotov cocktails, according to police.
+- Las Vegas, March 18: A person dressed in black shot at Tesla cars at a repair shop and ignited two of them with Molotov cocktails, police said.
 The word ‘Resist’ was spray-painted on the front doors of the shop.
 No injuries were reported, and the fires were put out before they could reach the Teslas’ batteries.
 The FBI’s Joint Terrorism Task Force is investigating the attack.

 - South Carolina, March 7: A 24-year-old man allegedly threw five Molotov cocktails at a Tesla charging station in North Charleston, according to the Justice Department.
 Witnesses reported seeing a man spray-paint an expletive against Trump and “Long Live Ukraine” in red paint in the parking lot, the DOJ said.